VISTA: Verification In Sequential Turn-based Assessment: Human Evaluation

 \section{Human Evaluation}

-We conducted a human evaluation of 140 conversations (227 turns) sampled from all four benchmarks (40 conversations from AIS, BEGIN, FADE, and and 20 from FaithDial).
+We conducted a human evaluation of 140 conversations (227 turns) sampled from all four benchmarks (40 conversations from AIS, BEGIN, FADE, and 20 from FaithDial).
 We annotated only the final turn for AIS and BEGIN, all turns for FaithDial, and multiple turns for FADE, following each dataset's labeling conventions.
-The final sample contained 888 claims (3.9 per turn on average).
+The final sample contained 888 claims (3.9 per turn on average), each annotated with one of the five VISTA labels.

-Following the human-evaluation protocol of \citet{min-etal-2023-factscore}, each turn was paired with its retrieved supporting document and automatically decomposed into factual claims using \texttt{Deepseek-v3-Chat}.
+Following the human-evaluation protocol of \citet{min-etal-2023-factscore}, each turn was paired with its supporting document and automatically decomposed into factual claims.
 This step made the task more manageable for annotators by not requiring them to write claims from scratch.
+We used \textsc{DeepSeek-v3-Chat} to do the initial decomposition.
 Annotators could add, edit, or delete claims before assigning one of five labels: \textit{verifiable}, \textit{contradicted}, \textit{lacking evidence}, \textit{out-of-scope}, or \textit{abstention}.
-To ensure representation of rare phenomena, we included five conversations with abstentions and five with contradictions (identified via Deepseek's VISTA predictions) from each of the four datasets.
-These categories remain underrepresented in existing benchmarks, and future work should evaluate them more systematically to assess how well VISTA distinguishes deliberate abstention from factual error.
+To ensure representation of rare phenomena, we included five conversations with abstentions and five with contradictions (identified via \textsc{DeepSeek}'s VISTA predictions) from each of the four datasets.
+These categories remain underrepresented in existing benchmarks, and we conduct additional analyses in Section~\ref{contradictions_abstentions} to explore them.
 The remaining items were randomly sampled.
+Appendix \ref{app:human-eval} gives further details and shows screenshots of the interface our evaluators used.

 Three undergraduate linguistics majors served as annotators.
 Training consisted of a one-hour live session (jointly labeling seven non-test examples) and a 15-minute instructional video.
-Annotators then worked independently (under six hours total) and received \$200 compensation.
+Annotators then worked independently (under seven hours total) and received \$200 compensation.